Evelyn Achille de Rothschild (1886-1917)

 During his childhood he spent many long summers in Scotland at the Sassoon family's Speyside lodge where he enjoyed to the full all the sporting activities the area could offer.

-He entered the family business at New Court in 1907, although he never became a partner.
+He entered into the family business at New Court in 1907, although he never became a partner.
 He visited Brazil and Chile, in 1913, in the interests of the firm, and was active in Jewish affairs, serving as Treasurer of the United Synagogue, 1911, and Vice-President in 1917.

 The First World War